gajus/turbowatch/README.md

 ## Motivation

-To abstract the complexity of orchestrating file watch operations.
+To abstract the complexity of orchestrating file watching operations.

 For context, we are using [Turborepo](https://turbo.build/).
 The reason this project came to be is because Turborepo does not have "watch" mode (issue [#986](https://github.com/vercel/turbo/issues/986)).

-At first, we attempted to use a combination of `tsc --watch`, `concurrently` and `Nodemon`, but started to run into things breaking left and right, e.g.
+At first, we attempted to use a combination of `tsc --watch`, `concurrently` and Nodemon, but started to run into things breaking left and right, e.g.

 * services restarting prematurely (before all the assets are built)
 * services failing to gracefully shutdown and then failing to start, e.g. because ports are in use